mttschltz/kittythinks/content/a-history-of-great-britain-by-robert-balmain-mowat-chapter-xiv-the-renaissance-and-reformation.md

 This new protestant church differs from its catholic counterpart insofar, as it encourages individuals to read scripture by themselves.
 Mowat appears to be skeptical, for he says:

 > _"The right to private judgement belongs to Protestants; but they often forget that this carries with it the duty of thinking."_

+After this, Henry's remaining 15 years as king are a reign of terror.
+Everyone who opposes him is losing their head.
+Non-Anglican protestants, such as Lutherans and Calvinists, are being burned as heretics and Catholics are being beheaded for treason.

+Henry's various wives die one after the other.
+Kathrine a natural death in 1536; Anne Boleyn in the same year by beheading.
+Jane Seymour dies in childbirth (but delivers Prince Edward) and Kathrine Howard, a wife 30 years Henry's junior, is executed for 'immoral conduct'.
+His last wife, Kathrine Parr, is only spared due to Henry VIII.'s death in 1547 - famously believed to be the result of obesity.